augelloantonio/buyit/TESTING.md

 ```
 N.B.: This user will be deleted after the project assessment by CodeInstitute assessors.
 - Check the new voice on the navbar 'Dashboard'
-- Click on the Dashoard link
+- Click on the Dashboard link
 - Navigate in the Dashboard

 #### Test Data Visualization Views